frdmn/blog.frd.mn/src/posts/2014-10-19_install-nginx-php-fpm-mysql-and-phpmyadmin-on-os-x-mavericks-using-homebrew.md

 Confirm the installation dialog with `Install`.

-Back in Xcode, hit <kbd>⌘ + ,</kbd> to access the `Preferences` and then navigate to the `Locations` tab to set the `Command Line Tools` to the latest version available, `Xcode 6.1 (61A1052c)` in my example:
+Back in *Xcode*, hit <kbd>⌘ + ,</kbd> to access the `Preferences` and then navigate to the `Locations` tab to set the `Command Line Tools` to the latest version available — `Xcode 6.1 (61A1052c)` in my example:

 ![Xcode.app → Preferences → Location | Command Line Tools](/assets/images/posts/install-nginx-php-fpm-mysql-and-phpmyadmin-on-os-x-mavericks-using-homebrew/1.png)

-Make sure you have at least Xcode 6.1!
+Make sure you have at least *Xcode* 6.1!

 # Homebrew

-Now we need to install *Homebrew*, a package manager for OS X — kind of like `apt` is one for Linux. `brew` works the same, just for Mac operating systems.
+Now you need to install *Homebrew*, a package manager for OS X — kind of like `apt` is one for Linux. `brew` works the same, just for Mac operating systems.
 It will make sure that you receive the latest updates of your installed packages, so you don't need to worry about outdated versions or vulnerable security flaws, etc.

-First, we need to download and install Homebrew using the following command:
+First, you need to download and install *Homebrew* using the following command:

 ```shell
 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"